astronomer/astro-docs/enterprise/next/04_deploy/06_ci-cd.md

 ## Kaniko + Gitlab

-Using [kaniko](https://github.com/GoogleContainerTools/kaniko), you can build container images from a Dockerfile without privileged root access.
-Coupled with Gitlab's CI tool, this enables you to more easily build container images without depending on a Docker daemon.
+You can use [kaniko](https://github.com/GoogleContainerTools/kaniko) to build container images from a Dockerfile without privileged root access.
+Coupled with Gitlab's CI tool, this enables you to build container images without relying on a Docker daemon.

 >**Note:** This solution is currently incompatible with Astronomer's `onbuild` images.
 To use kaniko and GitLab for CI, your Dockerfile must pull from an Astronomer image without `onbuild`, such as `quay.io/astronomer/ap-airflow:2.0.0-buster`.